Q. What is Amazon Elastic File System?

 Q. How does Amazon EFS performance compare to that of other storage solutions?

 Amazon EFS file systems are distributed across an unconstrained number of storage servers, enabling file systems to grow elastically to petabyte-scale and allowing massively parallel access from Amazon EC2 instances to your data.
 Amazon EFS’s distributed design avoids the bottlenecks and constraints inherent to traditional file servers.

 This distributed data storage design means that multi-threaded applications and applications that concurrently access data from multiple Amazon EC2 instances can drive substantial levels of aggregate throughput and IOPS.
 Big Data and analytics workloads, media processing workflows, content management and web serving are examples of these applications.

-The table below compares high-level performance and storage characteristics for AWS's file and block cloud storage offerings.
+The table below compares high-level performance and storage characteristics for Amazon Web Services file and block cloud storage offerings.

 |Amazon EFS||Amazon EBS (io1)|

 |Throughput scale||Multiple GBs per second||Single GB per second|

 Amazon EFS’s distributed nature enables high levels of availability, durability, and scalability.
 This distributed architecture results in a small latency overhead for each file operation.
 Due to this per-operation latency, overall throughput generally increases as the average I/O size increases, since the overhead is amortized over a larger amount of data.
 Amazon EFS's support for highly parallelized workloads (i.e. with consistent operations from multiple threads and multiple EC2 instances) enables high levels of aggregate throughput and IOPS.

 Q. What’s the difference between “General Purpose” and “Max I/O” performance modes?
 Which one should I choose?